jjasghar/link-verifier-llm-d.ai/README.md

 # llm-d Docs Link Verifier

-A Python application that verifies all links on the [llm-d.ai](https://llm-d.ai) website to ensure there are no broken links (404s, timeouts, or other errors).
+A Python application that verifies all links on the [llm-d.ai](https://llm-d.ai) website to ensure there are no broken links (only HTTP 404 Not Found and HTTP 500 Internal Server Error are considered broken).
 This tool can be run locally or as a daily GitHub Action.

 ## Features

 - 🔍 **Comprehensive Link Discovery**: Crawls the entire llm-d.ai website to find all internal and external links
 - 🌐 **Smart Link Checking**: Uses efficient HEAD requests first, falling back to GET requests when needed
 - ⚡ **Rate Limiting**: Configurable delays between requests to be respectful to servers
-- 📊 **Detailed Reporting**: Provides comprehensive reports of broken links with source pages and error details
+- 📊 **Detailed Reporting**: Provides comprehensive reports of broken links (HTTP 404/500 only) with source pages and error details
 - 🤖 **GitHub Actions Integration**: Automated daily checks with issue creation on failure
 - 🔧 **Configurable**: Customizable timeouts, delays, and target URLs